Last Updated on

 Note: Expenses are stated in both USD and GBP since we both earn money in GBP, but did most of our spending comparing various currencies to US Dollars.

-In Total – How much did we spend?
+Our total round-the-world-trip budget – How much did we spend?

 Average expenses: Per Month